wolf-adam-eily/rnaseq_for_model_plant/README.md

 70 0 0 0 0 0 0 0 0 0  0  0  0  0  0  0  0  0  0  0  0  0
 84 0 0 0 0 0 0 0 0 0  0  0  0  0  0  0  0  0  0  0  0  0</strong></pre>

 We know a few things which will help us fill in this matrix.
 Remember that the degree of relationship is simply the number of neighbors through which one group must go to get to the other + 1.
 That means the most closely related groups will have a degree of 1.
 What about each group with itself?
 As a conventional rule, we will define each group as having a 0th degree of relationship with itself.
 Great, we now know that groups that are connected with no neighbors in between necessary will have a degree of 1, with one neighbor between necessary 2, and so forth.
 We are lucky in that we know from our Cytoscape output that our highest degree of relationship is 2.
-Our final convention is that should two groups be disconnected we give them a degree of relationship of infinity (the higher the degree, the less connected the groups are).
+Our final convention is that should two groups be disconnected we give them a degree of relationship of  Infinity (the higher the degree, the less connected the groups are).
 While most of this code is straight forward, let's take a minute to go over how we will determine those with a second degree of relationship.
 Suppose we have groups A and B which has a second degree of relatioship.
 We know that A and B must share a neighbor.
 But how do we determine that?
 Well, if we take the neighbors of A's neighbors, and the neighbors of B's neighbors, we know that at least one of A's neighbors' neighbors and B's neighbors' neighbors will be the same.
 Therefore, if the length of the intersection of A's neighbors' neighbors and B's neighbors' neighbors is 1 or above, A and B have a second degree relationship!
 While that is all very confusing, I invite you to read it over a few times until the sense is apparent.
-Because we know that our highest degree of relationship is 2, if the intersection described prior is the empty set then A and B are not connected, and have a degree of relationship of infinity.
+Because we know that our highest degree of relationship is 2, if the intersection described prior is the empty set then A and B are not connected, and have a degree of relationship of  Infinity.
 Let's now write our code:

 <pre style="color: silver; background: black;">for (i in 1:nrow(degree_of_relation_matrix)){
 for (j in 1:ncol(degree_of_relation_matrix)){